-A huge commercial success, this rousing movie opened the door for other black American filmmakers.
+This Blaxploitation suspense comedy was based on the novel and famous detective characters created by Chester Himes.
+A huge commercial success, the rousing movie opened the door for other black American filmmakers.

-Cambridge and St Jacques reprised their detective roles two years later in Come Back, Charleston Blue, which was adapted from another of Hines’ novels.
+Cambridge and St Jacques reprised their detective roles two years later in Come Back, Charleston Blue, which was adapted from another of Himes’ novels.

 Coffin Ed Johnson